Test in a live environment

 Dim multiSortedCollection = collection.OrderBy(Function(item) item.OrderByProperty1).ThenByDescending(Function(item) item.OrderByProperty2)

-In this example, the collection is first sorted by OrderByProperty1 in ascending order and then, for elements with the same OrderByProperty1 value, it's sorted by OrderByProperty2 in descending order.
+In this example, the collection is first sorted by OrderByProperty1 in ascending order.
+Then, for elements with the same OrderByProperty1 value, it's sorted by OrderByProperty2 in descending order.

 For more complex sorting requirements, you can use custom comparers.
 The OrderBy